BREISAMU/portfolio/index.md

 ## Work Experience
+### Software Engineering Extern - Medtronic:
+- Building a custom BERT + KNN workflow that matches pacemaker log abnormalities with known bugs.
+- Using the Elastic Stack and Python to serve model outputs.
+- Improving the reliability of life-saving devices used by 300,000+ people.

 ### Software Engineering Intern - DraftKings:
 - Designed REST API endpoints to power user navigation across Pick6, each receiving 2 million requests a day.
 - Used C#, ASP.NET, and Apache Kafka to build efficient backend systems that enable real-time data communication across services.